ulhaq/graphql/README.md

     }
 }
 ```
 Here, we only called the server once and the server only returned the data we intended to request.
-That of course has an effect on the performance.

 Now, let's have a look at how we can write data using a RESTful approach.
 Firstly, we need to call the endpoint using `POST` - of course we also have to send a payload: